 Many of us find ourselves immersed in hectic lives, continually distracted by challenges and responsibilities, constantly connected to an increasingly noisy online world.
 Among these distractions, it can be difficult to find the time to pray, to explore your spiritual needs, or deepen your relationship with God and grow into your best self.

 Whether you feel too busy to pray, or are unsure where to begin, a new initiative can help.
-The idea is simple – it’s an invitation to listen to audio prayer times which offer easy, structured guidance between the Christian celebrations of Ascension and Pentecost,10 May - 20 May.
+The idea is simple – it’s an invitation to listen to audio prayer times which offer easy, structured guidance between the Christian celebrations of Ascension and Pentecost.

 Discovering Prayer worked in partnership with Archbishop Justin Welby and his team at Lambeth Palace to create 11 audio prayer times to help you deepen your journey of prayer, and accompany you along the way.
 All you need to start your journey is five minutes each day at a time and place to suit you.